phonegap/phonegap-docs/docs-phonegap/en/edge/guide/phonegap-build/index.md

 * You can link the `phonegap` command-line tool to your PhoneGap&nbsp;Build account.
-Its `remote` option allows you to compile projects remotely in a single command.
+Its `remote` option allows you to compile projects on the PhoneGap&nbsp;Build site in a single command.

 This guide provides an overview of the first two options, with basic details on how to set up an account, link it to a code repository,